swisskyrepo/DamnWebScanner/README.md

 ```
 4 - Browse the internet !
 (Don't forget to start the extension by clicking the 'START' button)
 You can try the Error SQL, Blind SQL, LFI with Damn Vulnerable Web App

-## New features
-- Detect if the server is up
-- Start/Stop button
-- New XSS vectors, work in different contexts (JS var, JS function, inside HTML tag, outside HTML tag)
-- Basic page to list the vulnerabilities URL and TYPE
-- Time based SQLi scanner using polyglot vectors (MySQL, SQLite, Oracle, Postgresql, SQL Server)
-- RCE scanner using polyglot vectors based on time
-- New logo for the extension
-- Re-use your cookies and user-agent to get access to page with cookie-authentication
-- Export vulnerabilities into a CSV file
-- Launch scan when a form is submitted or a page is opened via the URL bar

-## TODO - Work in progress
-- Should detect target in source code.. (list of targets, then launch scan)
-- Do xss for POST with data dict

 ## Thanks
 - Polyglot vector for SQL injections [The Ultimate SQL Injection Payload](https://labs.detectify.com/2013/05/29/the-ultimate-sql-injection-payload/)